 Disney on Ice Celebrates Mickey and Friends

 The world’s most amazing mouse turns 90 this year, so he’s gathering mates like the Toy Story team and the Disney Princesses.
 They’re putting on a show that’s larger than life, and on ice!
 Remember your childhood fondness for Mickey Mouse and introduce the kids to him when Disney on Ice Celebrates Mickey and Friends.
-4-8 July.
+4 to 8 July.

 Open House Melbourne

 Now in its 12th year, Open House Melbourne is an annual highlight for aficionados of urban design and cool free stuff.
 The 200+ buildings on the 2019 program include the Melbourne Conservatorium of Music’s new home and the re-born art deco Capitol Theatre.
-Access to some of them require bookings, so get in early.
+Access to some require bookings, so get in early.
 Or just see what happens on this big weekend of architecture, heritage and the seriously curious in normally off-limits spaces.
 There are also talks, tours and debates throughout July to get you primed.
-27-28 July.
+27 to 28 July.